open-forest-observatory/tree-detection-framework/README.md

 ```
 curl -sSL https://install.python-poetry.org | python3 -
 ```
-Now create and activate a conda environment for the dependencies of this project
+Now create and activate a conda environment for the dependencies of this project.
 ```
 conda create -n tree-detection-framework python=3.10 ipykernel -y
 conda activate tree-detection-framework
 ```
+ Including `ipykernel` as suggested enables you to access this conda environment as kernel for Jupyter notebooks, but it is otherwise optional.

 Now, from the root directory of the project, run the following command.
 Note that on Jetstream2, you may need to run this in a graphical session and respond to a keyring popup menu.
 ```